 - Read and become familiar with the MS Society’s research funding programs.

 - Participate in an orientation session on the research review process via an online webinar.

-- Provide a brief biography that will be posted on the MS Society’s website.
+- Provide a brief biography with photograph that will be posted on the MS Society’s website.

-- Review and score the designated lay sections of each application based on a set of review criteria provide by the MS Society.
+- Review and score the designated lay sections of each application based on a set of review criteria provided by the MS Society.

-- Attend an in-person meeting of the review committee, scheduled to take place the week of January 21, 2019 in Toronto, ON.
+- Attend the review meeting in early 2022.
 Depending on the committee you are selected to serve on, you may have to attend a one-day meeting or two-day meeting.
 The meeting will either be held in-person in Toronto, Canada or held virtually.
 There must be a willingness to travel, if required.

-- Share your comments for each application with members of the review committee at the in-person meeting.
+- Share your comments for each application with members of the review committee at the review meeting.

-- A confirmed diagnosis of MS, CIS or NMO, or a close relationship with someone with MS, CIS or NMO.
+- A confirmed diagnosis of MS, CIS or NMOSD, or a close relationship with someone with MS, CIS or NMOSD.

 - Interested in the outcomes and impact of MS research.

 - Proficient knowledge of computer applications and ability to learn and access new software (this will be important when accessing applications and entering comments).